A Discrete Variation of Littlewood--Offord Problem: Acknowledgments

 \section{Acknowledgments}

-The research of the authors was partly funded by the Iranian National Science Foundation (INSF).
-The second author carried part of this work during a Humboldt Research Fellowship at the University of Hamburg.
+The second author carried out part of this work during a Humboldt Research Fellowship at the University of Hamburg.
 He thanks the Alexander von Humboldt-Stiftung for financial support.
+The authors thank Omid Etesami for fruitful discussions, particularly for the proof of Lemma~\ref{lem:Omega(v)}.
+They also thank an anonymous referee for several helpful comments.

 {}